AntonioRamalho96/Easy-Sound/README.md

 ## How to use it
 In the beginning of your script insert:

-from Environment import EasySound, Record
+import EasySound

 EasySound contains some usefull methods to open streams, convert data etc...
 To open a stream:

-ES=EaySound()
-stream=ES.openStream()
+stream=EasySound.openStream()

-To create an object of the type record you first need a srream:
+To create an object of the type record you first need a stream:

-rec=Record(stream)
+rec=EasySound.Record(stream)

+Now is easy to do the basics!
+For mic recording use **record.startRecording()**

+**record.stopRecording()**

-Take a look at the examples to see some functionalities!
+It does much more, take a look at the examples to see some functionalities!

 ## Methods
+The file EasySound contains several useful methods for playing with audio and the object Record.
+Before starting lets mention what a **frame list** is.
+A **frame list** is a list which is playable e.g. sounds in this context are stored as a **frame list** (see technical stuff for more)
+### EasySound methods
+**openStream()** - returns a stream object, allowing to interact with microphone and speakers.

+**closeStream(stream)** - closes access to the audio trough the object *stream*

+**timeToChunks(time)** - converts a given *time* in seconds to the number of chunks that it represents. (see technical stuff).

+**listToFrames(list)** - converts a list of numbers (float or int for example) to a frame list (playable) which is returned

+**framesToList(frames))** - oposit process, the result is returned as a list of 16bit integers

 ## Some technical stuff...
+### Frame list format
+What is a frame list?? well a frame list is a list of chunks of frames.
+Each chunk of frames contains EasySound.CHUNK frames as a single byte string.
+Each frame is represented using 16 bits, therefor each CHUNK has EasySound.CHUNK*16 bits.
+What is a frame??
+It is a raw value of the audio.

+Put plot of a chunk

+Confused??
+Lets make a scheme:

+Put scheme